Cannabis effects on youth

 • Excessive sleepiness, sleep apnea (not breathing for 10 seconds or longer) and heart problems

-See Cannabis and teens from the CDC
+See understanding your risk for Cannabis Use Disorder from the CDC

 Talking to youth